Dean's Message

 Don鈥檛 pay attention to the temperatures outside.
 We are ready for a crisp autumn, the wonderful ripening of thought and friendship, the golden turn of leaves and of minds.
 Welcome!

-In the coming year, we鈥檒l be celebrating the 10th year anniversary of the Dorothy and Bill Cohen Honors College and the long history of Honors at 萝莉社 that started with the founding of an honors program in 1957.
-Please keep an eye out for opportunities to engage with alumni throughout this year as we work to increase diversity and dialogue, student success and access in Honors.
+We celebrated the 10th year anniversary of the Dorothy and Bill Cohen Honors College in 2024-25 and the long history of Honors at 萝莉社 that started with the founding of an honors program in 1957.
+Please keep an eye out for opportunities to engage with alumni throughout the coming year as we work to increase dialogue, student success and access in Honors.

 Original Honors College Concept